So you have a website and you are really anxious to get visitors to your site. You have three broad strategies to get

 They come in standard sizes, and most networks (such as the Google Display Network) make it very easy to execute professional ad campaigns for your website.
 I’m sure you’ve seen something like this before:

 Native ads are basically advertisements that appear within the content and are meant to match the editorial.
 They are paid placements – but aren’t meant to distract.
 They are meant to appear like content – or at least appear within your content feed.

 The lines get a little blurry – and native advertiser’s should always be disclosing their relationships, but there are plenty of ad platforms that make this method easy – such as Facebook.
 Here’s an example of a sponsored Facebook ad:

 Lots of media companies are jumping on this bandwagon and making it easier and easier to execute.
-It can definitely be part of you plan on how to advertise your website – but for now let’s dive into actual platforms.
+It can definitely be part of your plan on how to advertise your website – but for now let’s dive into actual platforms.

 Google is the advertising master of the Internet.
 When you’re looking to how to advertise your website online…you start with Google Search Network.